Ptarmigan Ridge, Mount Rainier

 This next picture is looking a bit to the right from the previous one.

-the base of the ridge.
+the extreme right of the picture.

 is still a couple of miles and over 3,000 feet elevation gain away,